 Three steps to calculate IRR

 It is setting the NPV equal to zero means that we are only interested in projects or investments that will exactly cover their costs.
 Any project or investment with a positive NPV will earn more than its cost, and any project with a negative NPV will earn less.
 The Internal Rate of Return formula is used to find that discount rate.

 To calculate the Internal Rate of Return, you need to follow these steps:

 - Determine the cash flows associated with the project or investment.

 - Discount the cash flows at a range of different discount rates.

 - Find the discount rate that makes the NPV equal to zero.

 The cash flows merely reflect the project’s performance.
 They’re simply estimates of what the project will or may require as a capital investment in the future.

 Owing to the formula’s complexity, IRR can’t be readily calculated analytically and must be calculated iteratively via trial and error or by using software designed to calculate IRR.

-The Internal Rate of Return is a powerful tool, but it’s important to understand its limitations.
+The Internal Rate of Return is a powerful tool, but it’s important to understand IRR limitations.
 The most significant limitation is that it only considers cash flows and ignores other factors, such as risks and opportunities.
-This can lead to sub-optimal decision-making if not used in conjunction with other tools and analyses.
+A limitation of the internal rate of return method is that it can: lead to sub-optimal decision-making if not used in conjunction with other tools and analyses.